Skip to main content

 Hosted Keycloak and Keycloak Support

-In this article we'll be using Keycloak to quickly secure a SvelteKit application with user management and single sign on (SSO) using the open source IAMs Keycloak for Authentication and Authorization.
+In this article we'll be using Keycloak to quickly secure a Angular application with user management and single sign on (SSO) using the open source IAMs Keycloak for Authentication and Authorization.
 We will demonstrate the integration by securing a page for logged-in users.
 This quickly provides a jump-off point to more complex integrations.